 - Proof of funds

-- A diploma
+- A university diploma (if you have graduated)

 - A course list and/or English language test scores